How to Find Moment of Inertia - I Beam

 - Calculate the Neutral Axis for the entire section

 - Calculate the moment of inertia using the Parallel Axis Theorem - which is essentially the sum of individual moment of inertias

 The The Neutral Axis (NA) is located at the centroid.
 This is essentially a weighted average of the area and distance from bottom for each segment.
 We simply need to use the centroid equation for calculating the vertical (y) centroid of a multi-segment shape.

 We will take the datum or reference line from the bottom of the beam section.
 Now let's find Ai and yi for each segment of the I-beam section shown above so that the vertical or y centroid can be found.

-To calculate the total moment of inertia of the section we need to use the "Parallel Axis Theorem" as defined to the right.
+Now we have the centroid.
+We can continue to calculate the moment of inertia.
+To calculate the total moment of inertia of the section we need to use the "Parallel Axis Theorem" as defined below:

 Since we have split it into three rectangular parts, we must calculate the moment of inertia of each of these sections.
-It is widely known that the moment of inertia equation of a rectangle about its centroid axis is simply:
+We can now use the simplified rectangular moment of inertia formula:

 Now we have all the information we need to use the "Parallel Axis Theorem" and find the total moment of inertia of the I-beam section.
 In our moment of inertia example:

 Once again, we can compare this result with that of the free moment inertia calculator to compare the results of both the centroid and moment of inertia, where both the centroid (216.29 in) and Moment of Inertia (4.74 x 10^8 in^4) match: